lyteword/chspurgeon-tod/volume-7/psalm-145.md

 **Verse 17.**

-1\.What God declares himself to be.
+1\.
+What God declares himself to be.

-2\.What his people find him to be.
+2\.
+What his people find him to be.

-3\.What all creatures will ultimately acknowledge him to be.— *G. R.*
+3\.
+What all creatures will ultimately acknowledge him to be.— *G. R.*

 **Verses 18-20.** Gather from these verses the character of God's people.

-1\.They call upon God.
+1\.
+They call upon God.

-2\.They fear God.
+2\.
+They fear God.

-3\.They have desires towards God.
+3\.
+They have desires towards God.

-4\.They have answers from God.
+4\.
+They have answers from God.

-5\.They love God.
+5\.
+They love God.

 **Verse 18.** (*last clause.*) True prayer, in what it differs essentially from mere formalism.

 **Verse 18.** At the palace gates.

-1\.Directions to callers.
+1\.
+Directions to callers.

 (a) "Call upon him"; let the repetition suggest pertinacity.

 (b) Call "in truth"; sincerely, with promises, in appointed way.

-2\.Encouragement for callers.
+2\.
+Encouragement for callers.
 Jehovah is nigh, with his ready ear, sympathizing heart, and helpful hand.— *W. B. H.*

 **Verses 18-19.** The blessedness of prayer.

-1\.Definition of prayer: "calling upon God."
+1\.
+Definition of prayer: "calling upon God."

-2\.Variety in prayer: "call, desire, cry."
+2\.
+Variety in prayer: "call, desire, cry."

-3\.Essential characteristic of prayer: "truth."
+3\.
+Essential characteristic of prayer: "truth."

-4\.God's nearness in prayer.
+4\.
+God's nearness in prayer.

-5\.Assured success of prayer.
+5\.
+Assured success of prayer.
 "He will fulfil, hear, save."— *C. A. D.*

 **Verse 20.** Those who love God are preserved *from* excessive temptation, falling into sin, despair, apostasy, remorse, famishing; preserved *in* trial, persecution, depression, death; preserved *to* activity, holiness, victory, glory.

 **Verse 20.** Solemn Contrasts.

-1\.Between human characters.
+1\.
+Between human characters.
 "Them that love him."
 "The wicked."

-2\.Between human destinies.
+2\.
+Between human destinies.
 "Preserveth."
 "Destroy."— *C. A. D.*

 **Verse 20.** How the love of God is the opposite of wickedness, and wickedness inconsistent with the love of God.